Preparing for Open Enrollment Season

-3. Incorporate automation into your tasks & communication
+3. Use Automated Workflow for tasks & communication

-Part of your job as an agent (arguably, the biggest part) is to maintain personal relationships with your clients and prospects.
-So, we know that not all conversations or tasks can be automated.
-You still need to call them up to chat sometimes or schedule some in-person meetings.
+Part of your job as an agent or advisor (arguably, the biggest part) is to maintain positive relationships with your clients and prospects, and we know that not all conversations or tasks can be automated.
+There will always be times you need to call them or schedule meetings.
 However, there is a lot that can and should be automated.

-Ninety days out, send an email to your clients letting them know OEP/AEP is approaching and that you’d love to set up a time to chat with them about their policy/policies.
+90-120 days out: send an email to your clients letting them know OEP is approaching and that you’d love to set up a time to chat with them about their policy/policies.
 You can use the same approach at 60 days and 30 days (or whatever timeline your agency decides on), altering the message for more urgency.
-You can also set it up so that tasks are being automatically assigned to you during this time to be sure phone calls or meetings are being scheduled as well.
+You can also set up tasks to be automatically assigned to you or other agents to be sure phone calls or meetings are being scheduled as well.

-You can do this in an AMS/CRM with automation capabilities, like AgencyBloc’s Automated Workflow.
+You can accomplish all of this with AgencyBloc’s Automated Workflow.
 An added bonus of using an AMS with these capabilities is that you can attach documents and notes to tasks and emails, so you always have everything in one place.

 AgencyBloc Automated Workflow

-There are countless ways to use automation in your agency, but creating efficiencies for your day-to-day tasks like this example of renewals with current clients is a good place to start before open enrollment season.
+There are countless ways to use automation in your agency, but creating efficiencies within tasks and communication is a great place to start.

-To learn more about setting yourself up for success this OE season, check out our brief guide, 7 Ways to Ease Your Workload This Open Enrollment Season.
+To learn more ways to prepare for OEP, check out our brief guide: 6 Ways to Ease Your Workload This Open Enrollment Season.

-In this eBook, we'll briefly describe 7 areas where insurance agencies are creating efficiencies for themselves in anticipation of open enrollment season.
+In this eBook, we'll briefly describe 6 areas where insurance agencies are creating efficiencies for themselves in anticipation of Open Enrollment season.

 This blog was originally published on 8/21/2019.
 It has been updated and republished as of 8/18/2020.